arpitbbhayani/articles/blogs/fork-bomb.md

 # How to prevent them?

-To protect our system against Form Bombs, we can cap the processes owned by a certain user, thus blocking process creation at that cap.
+To protect our system against Fork Bombs, we can cap the processes owned by a certain user, thus blocking process creation at that cap.

 Using the *nix utility called `ulimit`, we can set the maximum number of processes that a user can execute in the system, using the flag `-u`.
 By setting this value to an appropriate (lower) value, we can cap the process creation for a user, ensuring we can never be fork bombed by that user.